 - i.
 The Committee will usually begin its formal review by meeting with the Provost and Vice President for Academic Affairs and the faculty member.
 Other witnesses shall be requested to appear before the Committee.
 Reasonable notice to present evidence shall be given to all parties.
 They shall be advised in advance of points the Committee wishes to discuss with them.
 The faculty member and each witness shall give evidence separately and in private before the Committee, except as provided for in dismissal cases.
 (See Dismissal Procedures) - j.
-Tapes will be made of Committee sessions in which evidence is provided to the Committee.
-It shall initially be explained to the witness that such tapes will be made, and that they will be held in strict confidence, and that they will be destroyed after the Committee has made its recommendation to the President.
-A typewritten copy of the taped hearings will be made available to the faculty member only at the faculty member's request in cases of dismissal, as required in Dismissal Procedures. - k.
+Audio recordings will be made of Committee sessions in which evidence is provided to the Committee.
+It shall initially be explained to the witness that such audio recordings will be made, and that they will be held in strict confidence, and that they will be destroyed after the Committee has made its recommendation to the President.
+A typewritten copy of the audio recorded hearings will be made available to the faculty member only at the faculty member's request in cases of dismissal, as required in Dismissal Procedures. - k.
 Sessions in which the Committee reviews evidence and makes its decisions will not be taped, unless the Committee decides otherwise.
-Neither tapes nor transcripts of such sessions, if made, will be available to any party and will be destroyed by the Committee after making its recommendation to the President. - I. The faculty member may choose to have an advisor and/or counsel at the faculty member's expense.
+Neither audio recordings nor transcripts of such sessions, if made, will be available to any party and will be erased and/or destroyed by the Committee after making its recommendation to the President. - I. The faculty member may choose to have an advisor and/or counsel at the faculty member's expense.
 This advisor and/or counsel shall be advisory only and shall not be permitted to speak on behalf of the faculty member.
 The Committee shall have access to the University attorney on procedural matters. - m.
 The Committee shall submit in writing its recommendations concerning the case to the President and to the faculty member.
 The Committee shall request a written statement from the President regarding a rejection of its recommendations. - n.
-When discrimination on grounds of race, color, age, religion, sex, or national origin is alleged, the faculty member may consult with the Equal Employment Opportunity/Affirmative Action Office. - o.
+When discrimination on grounds of age, color, creed, disability, ethnicity, gender, gender identity and expression, marital status, national origin, race, religion, sex, sexual orientation, gender identity and expression or veteran status is formally alleged, the faculty member may consult with the Equal Employment Opportunity/Affirmative Action Office. - o.
 Every reasonable effort will be made to conclude the Committee's proceedings and to make a recommendation to the President within 45 days after the matter has been formally submitted to the committee.
 This time period shall not include University holidays and times when the faculty are not under contract, such as during the summer.